yetanotherco/aligned-layer/docs/2_architecture/components/1_batcher.md

 When the conditions to build a batch are met, the Batcher runs the following batch finalization algorithm to create a batch of proofs from the priority queue.

 This algorithm starts by calculating the **batch size**, in bytes, by adding the verification data bytes of each proof of the queue.
-This is needed in order to compute the **fee per proof** of the batch later.
 The next step is to build a new **resulting priority queue**, which will store all proofs that where not included in the batch, replacing the current priority queue when this algorithm ends.

 In order for the batch to be considered valid, two conditions have to be met:
 * The **batch size** in bytes must be less than or equal to a defined limit.
 * All proofs found in the batch must have a `max_fee` equal or higher to the calculated **fee per proof** of the batch.

-The **fee per proof** is calculated with a formula, which depends on the **batch length**, calculated as the amount of proofs that the batch contains:
+The **fee per proof** indicates the cost of verifying each proof within the batch.
+It is calculated using a formula that depends on the **batch length**, defined as the number of proofs in the batch:

 ```
 gas_per_proof = (constant_gas_cost + additional_submission_gas_cost_per_proof * batch_len) / batch_len